 How To Become an IT Project Manager

 Organizations of all types employ project managers to oversee initiatives throughout their life cycle — and the information technology (IT) field is no exception.
 What is an IT project manager?
 An IT project manager is a specialized type of project management professional who coordinates the planning, development and implementation of a project within the IT space.
 These professionals are responsible for ensuring that each IT project is completed on time and within budget.
-Each project must also be completed to the specifications and quality standards of the client’s (or the organization’s) needs.1
+Each project must also be completed to the specifications and quality standards of the client’s (or the organization’s) needs.(See disclaimer 1)

 An IT project manager is responsible for carrying out the overall mission and vision of their organization by overseeing initiatives that may allow the organization to meet long-term objectives.
 What does an IT project manager do on a day-to-day basis?
-While every day might look a little different, depending on the needs of the organization and the phase of the project, an IT project manager job description will generally include the following:1,3

 Project Planning